fluxninja/aperture/docs/content/reference/aperturectl/cloud/policy/policy.md

 ### Synopsis

-Use this command to apply the Aperture Policies to the Cloud Controller.
+Use this command to manage the Aperture Policies to the Cloud Controller.

 ### Options